dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 CoreModule.loadWasm(["DBR"]);
 ```

-In order for these settings to take effect, `dynamsoft.config.ts` need to be imported before using the barcode reader.
-You can import `dynamsoft.config.ts` at the entry point of the page, like `main.ts` or app root component.
-Importing `dynamsoft.config.ts` in a specific subcomponent may help you achieve lazy loading component, which can save bandwidth when you don't need barcode feature.
+In order for these settings to take effect, `dynamsoft.config.ts` must be imported before using the barcode reader.
+Import this file at the entry point of your application, such as in `main.ts` or the root component.
+If you import `dynamsoft.config.ts` within a specific subcomponent, you can achieve lazy loading, which can save bandwidth by only loading the barcode feature when needed.

-Next we will introduce `dynamsoft.config.ts` in the specific component.
-Don't skip [Component Read Image](#component-read-image) even if you only need video barcode decoding.
+Next, we will demonstrate how to introduce `dynamsoft.config.ts` into a specific component.
+Don't skip the [Component for Reading Image](#Component-for-Reading-Image) section even if you only need video barcode decoding.

-## Component Read Image
+## Component for Reading Image

-A component's life cycle includes creation and destruction.
-It's hard to ensure that a component won't rebuild.
-Since the object of [CaptureVisionRouter](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/capture-vision-router-module.html?product=dbr&lang=javascript#capturevisionrouter-class) is associated with another [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker), it cannot be automatically garbage collected, we need [dispose](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/instantiate.html?product=dbr&lang=javascript#dispose) it manually.
+A component's lifecycle includes creation and destruction, making it difficult to ensure that a component won't be rebuilt.
+Since the [CaptureVisionRouter](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/capture-vision-router-module.html?product=dbr&lang=javascript#capturevisionrouter-class) object is associated with a [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker), it cannot be automatically garbage collected.
+Therefore, we need to manually [dispose](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/instantiate.html?product=dbr&lang=javascript#dispose) of it.

 ```ts
 import "../../dynamsoft.config";